 Your referral will be processed by our single point of access team.

-- all EOL patients who wish to come home for the last days of their lives are seen within four hours of discharge
+- End of life patients who wish to come home for the last days of their lives are seen within four hours of discharge

-- EOL patients requiring pain and symptom control will be seen within four hours of discharge/referral.
+- End of life patients requiring pain and symptom control will be seen within four hours of discharge/referral.

 Non-urgent and routine referrals